Dealing with condensation

 - Reduce the amount of moisture produced in the home e.g. by covering boiling pots; drying washing outside or in a well ventilated room; keeping the kitchen and bathroom doors closed when in use and opening windows for ventilation

 - Wipe down any condensation that forms on windows or sills to prevent damage and mould growth

 - Use extractor fans and cooker hoods where provided and report any defective equipment to Housing Direct.

 Sometimes dampness can be a combination of condensation and a leak or water penetration.
 The council is responsible for repairing all leaks.

 Dealing with mould

-- First treat any mould you already have then if you deal with condensation, mould should not reappear
+- First treat any mould you already have in your home before dealing with condensation.
+This way the mould should not reappear

 For more tips download the leaflet in our useful documents section below.

-If you still have a problem with persistent damp or mould after following these steps then you can contact Housing Direct.
-After an initial assessment an appointment with a surveyor may be recommended.
-There is currently a waiting list for surveyors.
+After following these steps if you still have a problem with persistent damp or mould then you can contact Housing Direct on 0800 694 3344 or email email@example.com.
+After an initial assessment, an appointment with a surveyor may be recommended.
+There is currently a waiting list for surveyor appointments.

 If you are having difficulty heating your home or managing your heating bills, contact the council energy advice service for advice www.energyadvice.islington.gov.uk